 The parish priest, Father Waseem Walter, has asked ACN for help so that they can finally complete their church.
 He and his people were overjoyed with our promise of $12,400.

-We are sure he will remember you in his grateful prayers.
+Will you support Father Waseem and the committed faithful of Pakistan?
+We are sure they will remember you in their prayers.